How To Stop Blossom End Rot

 Instructions

 • Mix well until tablets are dissolved.
+A stick blender can make this more efficient.

 • Water your suffering plants daily with the solution to keep blossom end rot from destroying more of your crops than it has to.